rishabhrathi22/DAA-Project/README.md

 ## Python Libraries used
 > random
 > timeit

 ## About
-- In this project the the concept of backtracking is used.
+- In this project, the concept of backtracking is used.
-- The project was done in python.
+- The project is done in python.

 ## Problem Statement
-- User has to provide the size of the matrix i.e. `number of rows` and `number of columns`.
+- User has to provide the size of the matrix that is the `number of rows` and `number of columns.`
-- The matrix will be generated automatically using `random` library of python.
+- The matrix will be generated automatically using the `random` library of python.
 - The matrix will only contain values `1` and `0` in it.
-More about that below.
-- To find the efficiency of the program we have used another library called `timeit`.
+- There is a condition that we can move to the neighboring cell only if that cell has value `1` in it.
-- We have to find all possible paths from the first cell `array[0][0]` to the last column of the matrix `array[x][n]`
+- If there is `0` in the neighboring cell, it means that we cannot pass through that cell and, we have to take another route.
-- There is a condition that we can move only to the first neighbouring cell only if that cell has value `1` in it.
+- Here, another route means any neighboring cell which has value `1`.
-- If there is `0` in the neighbouring cell it means that we cannot pass through that cell, we have to take another route.
+- Following this algorithm, we have to calculate the number of all possible paths from the first cell to the last column.
-- Here another route means any neighbouring cell which mat have value `1`.
+- To find the efficiency of the program, we have used another library called `timeit.`
-- Following this algorithm we have to calculate the number of all poassible paths from the first cell to the last column.
+- We have to find all possible paths from the first cell `array[0][0]` to the last column of the matrix `array[x][n].`
-- Also we have to print some of the paths.
+- Also, we have to print some of the sample paths.

 ## Members